 Management of portal hypertension and its complications

 In acute cases, thrombolysis is sometimes successful, best reserved for recent occlusion, particularly in hypercoagulable states.
 Anticoagulation does not lyse clots but has some value for long-term prevention in hypercoagulable states despite the risk of variceal bleeding Varices Varices are dilated veins in the distal esophagus or proximal stomach caused by elevated pressure in the portal venous system, typically from cirrhosis.
 They may bleed massively but cause no... read more .
 In neonates and children, treatment is directed at the cause (eg, omphalitis, appendicitis).
 Otherwise, management is directed at the portal hypertension Portal Hypertension Portal hypertension is elevated pressure in the portal vein.
-It is caused most often by cirrhosis (in developed countries), schistosomiasis (in endemic areas), or hepatic vascular abnormalities... read more and its complications; treatment can include octreotide IV (a synthetic analog of somatostatin) and endoscopic banding to control variceal bleeding and nonselective beta-blockers to prevent rebleeding.
+It is caused most often by cirrhosis (in North America), schistosomiasis (in endemic areas), or hepatic vascular abnormalities.
+Consequences... read more and its complications; treatment can include octreotide IV (a synthetic analog of somatostatin) and endoscopic banding to control variceal bleeding and nonselective beta-blockers to prevent rebleeding.
 These therapies have decreased the use of surgical shunts (eg, mesocaval, splenorenal), which can become occluded and have an operative mortality rate of 5 to 50%.
 Transjugular intrahepatic portosytemic shunting (TIPS) has a limited role in the treatment of portal vein thrombosis Treatment Portal vein thrombosis causes portal hypertension and consequent gastrointestinal bleeding from varices, usually in the lower esophagus or stomach.
 Diagnosis is based on ultrasonography.
-Treatment... read more (see [1 Treatment reference Portal vein thrombosis causes portal hypertension and consequent gastrointestinal bleeding from varices, usually in the lower esophagus or stomach.
+Treatment... read more (see [ 1 Treatment reference Portal vein thrombosis causes portal hypertension and consequent gastrointestinal bleeding from varices, usually in the lower esophagus or stomach.
 Diagnosis is based on ultrasonography.
 Treatment... read more ]).

 1. Valentin N, Korrapati P, Constantino J, et al: The role of transjugular intrahepatic portosystemic shunt in the management of portal vein thrombosis: A systematic review and meta-analysis.
 Eur J Gastroenterol Hepatol 30(10):1187-1193, 2018. doi: 10.1097/MEG.0000000000001219